ny4rlk0/BIOS-ACER-NITRO-5-AN515-45/README.md

 <br>
 <br>If you gonna use ch341a use the version in code section in upper.
 That is a extracted firmware exactly sized for flashing with CH341A.
 <br>
-<br>How did i get this?
+<br>How did i get CH341A version?
 Opened .EXE file with 7ZIP extracted.
 Found a abobios.bin.
 <br>Opened a Windows CMD same folder.
 <br>extractor.exe abobios.bin extracted_abobios.bin
 <br>Then before i use with Neo Programmmer 2.2.0.10 renamed file to abobios.bin